Why Did Curry House's Closure Break LA's Heart?

-Like the other Curry House fans who reached out to LAist, she liked that the restaurant was inexpensive, good for big groups, had a large menu, served filling portions and wasn't fussy.
+Like the other Curry House fans who reached out to LAist, she liked that the restaurant was inexpensive, catered to large groups, had a broad menu, served filling portions and wasn't fussy.

 "It was not the fanciest place but you always knew you were going to get great comfort food.
 It was the low-key Asian chain you always appreciated," says Phil Yu, founder of the Angry Asian Man blog.

-Katsu curry — a heap of white rice topped with a breaded and fried pork cutlet and a puddle of brown sauce — isn't hard to find in Southern California, but at most restaurants it's a bit player, not the star.
-Plus, there was Curry House's spaghetti, its tonkatsu, its famous corn potage and that salad with the grainy ginger-miso dressing.
+Katsu curry — a heap of white rice topped with a breaded and fried pork cutlet in a puddle of brown sauce — isn't hard to find in Southern California, but at most restaurants it's a bit player.
+At Curry House, it was the undisputed star.
+Plus, there was the chain's spaghetti, its tonkatsu, its famous corn potage and that salad with the grainy ginger-miso dressing.

 "I think [the food at Curry House] is something very unique," says Lok Man Fan, a recipe developer who recently moved from Los Angeles to the Bay Area.
 "It is comforting and savory and hearty.
 It isn't spicy so you can eat a lot of it.
 And the pork chop in the katsu is fried perfectly.
 Other curry is different, it doesn't have that little sweetness."

 The prevailing theory is that Japanese curry (aka karē raisu) originated in India and came to Japan in the late 1800s via British sailors.
-Milder and thicker than most Indian and Thai curries, the dish is wildly popular in Japan.
-It's easy to make in large batches, whether for school children or soldiers, and demands little culinary prowess, which is a large part of its appeal.
+Milder and thicker than most Indian and Thai curries, the dish is popular in Japan.
+It's easy to make in large batches, whether for school children or soldiers, and demands little culinary prowess.
 The homeyness.
 The ease.
-It is among the most comforting of comfort foods.
+Japanese curry is among the most comforting of comfort foods.